 Andy and I are ending out trip with nine nights in Rome.
-We are working with Walks of Italy here as well and will be taking three tours while in Rome, a food and pizza making tour, the Colosseum, and the Vatican.
-My dad’s cousin will be on vacation near Rome, so we’ll try to meet up with her while we’re there.
+We are working with Take Walks here as well and will be taking three tours while in Rome, a food and pizza making tour, the Colosseum and Roman Forum, and the Vatican and Sistine Chapel.
 Beyond that, we just want to explore Rome without a plan and see what comes our way.
 We rented another apartment in a residential area so we can see the local side of Rome, but we’ll also go see the sights.
 And I want to eat as much tasty authentic Italian food as possible while I’m there.

 We’re booked through June 29th, but our renters will be in our apartment until June 30th.
 Normally I’d want to be a lot more spontaneous and flexible for such a long trip, but we decided if ever there was a time and place to book ahead, June in Italy was it.
 As a tiny compromise, we’ll leave Rome on June 29th and just figure out somewhere else to go for a few days while our renters move out.
 Could be somewhere else in Italy, could be somewhere else in Germany, who knows.

 - Italy Itinerary: Ideas for Planning One Week in Italy